CERIT-SC/ZenPacks.zenoss.LinuxMonitor/README.md

 This is a [Zenoss](http://www.zenoss.com) monitoring system extension (ZenPack) for advanced Linux monitoring **based on original Zenoss Core's** [LinuxMonitor](https://github.com/zenoss/ZenPacks.zenoss.LinuxMonitor) plugin.
+This module is a drop-in replacement of existing module by Zenoss, *original module must be uninstalled first*.

 Features: